signalfx/splunk-otel-ios/README.md

 .target(name: "MyAwesomeApp", dependencies: ["SplunkRum"]),
 ```

 You'll then need to initialize the library with the appropriate configuration parameters.
+The best place to do
+this is probably your `AppDelegate`'s `...didFinishLaunchingWithOptions:` method:

 ```swift
 // Swift example